Among the Renosterkoppies Hills in Kruger National Park

 Throughout the lowveld savanna just south of Skukuza Rest Camp in Kruger National Park, in South Africa, are a series of scenic hills collectively known as the Renosterkoppies Hills.

-At one such landmark called Shirimantanga Hill, our daring was put to the test.
+In the Renosterkoppies Hills is a landmark lookout called Shirimantanga Hill.
+It was there that our daring was put to the test.
 It is one of a few places within the wildlife preserve that visitors are allowed to alight from their vehicles.

 We did so on the morning of our second full day in the Park.

-I woke early that morning, around 4:30 a.m. but dosed until Bob got up at 6:30 a.m.
+I woke early that morning around 4:30 a.m. then dozed until Bob got up at 6:30 a.m.
 Our breakfast was interrupted by wildlife viewing when we spotted monkeys and cavorting Kudu on the opposite side of the river from our hut.
 Next, a Cape Buffalo nonchalantly meandered along the riverbank leading our eyes even further downstream to where three others basked on a sandy point.

 The day’s self-guided tour was planned to take us south on S114 through a series of random dust roads in combination with the primary dirt roads.
 As long as we made it back to Skukuza Rest Camp before nightfall, we were free to roam the Park at random.
 Bob and I had all day and expected to fill the time taking in the scenery and looking for wildlife.